GHANV05/LyricGenerationNLP/README.md

 8. **Viewing the Data:**
   Once the script has been successfully run, the data will be loaded into ```your_path/CSCI3832_FinalProject/data/spotify_dataset.csv```

 ## Acknowledgments

-- This project uses the Spotify API for data collection.
+- This project uses the Spotify API for metadata collection and Genius API to scrape lyrics.
 - Team members: Ima, Mia Ray, Mariana, Gavin Hanville, Chloe.

 # To search for playlists and collect data: